-The one that’s arguably the most visited one of all.
-Also, the original one that gave birth to the rest.
+The one that’s the most visited one of all.
+Also, the original light-up that gave birth to the rest.
 Oh, how fondly I remember the earliest Orchard Road Christmas lights!
 When gold, not blue or silver, bedecked the entire shopping stretch.

-To share a little, I’ve been looking forward to this year’s Christmas Light-Up, and it’s not because of this blog or because I prefer Christmas over all earlier festivals.
+To share a little, I’ve been doubly looking forward to this year’s Orchard Road Christmas Light-Up, and it’s not because of this blog or because I prefer Christmas over other festivals.

 At 8.30 pm, I gave up waiting for I’ve bought tickets to watch Happy Death Day.
 Before entering the cinema, I wondered whether bad weather has indeed delayed the lighting up.
-At the same time, I was hoping that perhaps the key event was actually scheduled for a later hour.
-Maybe I’d get to enjoy the lights after the movie.
+At the same time, I was hoping that perhaps the key event was scheduled for a later hour?
+Maybe I’d get to enjoy the lights after the movie …

 I’m happy to say it was a case of the latter.